iBug/iBug-source/_posts/2021/2021-11-22-convert-windows-vps-to-linux.md

 iPXE is an open-source PXE (network boot) firmware, and is built into QEMU, ready for use.

 I open up the noVNC console and start the VPS.
-When I see "Press F12 for boot options", I go for it for the iPXE menu.
+When I see "Press ESC for Boot Menu", I go for it for the iPXE menu.

 ![iPXE boot screen](/image/linux/ipxe/ipxe-boot.png)